Relying Party Solution

 response=eyJhbGciOiJFUzI1NiIs...9t2LQ

-Below is a non-normative example of the decrypted JSON response content:
+Below is a non-normative example of the decrypted payload of the JWT contained in the response, before base64url encoding:

 {